 Poppy Turner, Laura O’Driscoll, Phil Coales, Louella Ward, Darien Charles and Nyasha Duri (YOUYOU Mentoring, youth literary Ambassador.)

-Film composer, Sacha Puttnam.
-The son of the legendary film producer, David Puttnam, Sacha has scored the music for over 30 films and is a regular composer for BBC Radio 4 dramas.
+Sacha Puttnam.
+Award winning film composer (the son of the legendary film producer, David Puttnam,) Sacha has scored the music for over 30 films and is a regular composer for BBC Radio 4 dramas.

 Mijoo Kim is a Korean photographer, based in New York.
 Last year, Mijoo documented the sea women of the Jeju island in Korea as part of The Mothers of the Sea series. www.mijookim.com

 Jem Cresswell is an Australian-based underwater photographer and filmmaker and the creator of Giants.
 Jem tracked, photographed and filmed compelling black and white images of humpback whales.